• Skip to primary navigation

 Storage

-• Unused dumpling sauce can be stored in an airtight container in the fridge up to 4 days.
+• Unused dumpling sauce can be stored in an airtight container in the fridge for up to 4 days.
 To enjoy, let it come to room temperature as oil tends to solidify in the fridge.

 Pairing Suggestions

-Dumpling sauce also serves well with:
+Dumpling sauce pairs well with:

 FAQ